lambotpm/pvpguide/Guide.md

 | ...           | ...                | ...                   |
 | 101           | +18700             | +7480                 |

+Regarding the new Netherlight Crucible added in 7.3, none of the new bonus traits are active in instanced PvP (the tier 2 and tier 3 relic upgrdes).
+However, the +15 item level you gain to your weapon *is* active and does contribute to your stat template!
+Note that the Netherlight Crucible unlock is account-wide, so once you do the Argus quest chain once, you can get the free +15 item levels on any character.

 TL;DR: Use your highest item level gear and dump as much AP into your weapon as possible, including *Concordance* and subsequent traits.
 Relic traits don't matter but weapon ilevel does.